 An initial assessment of the application will be made by personnel from the BFI Film Fund and the Sheffield Documentary Festival.
 Projects will be assessed on their creative vision and the perceived ability of the team to deliver that vision.
 Criteria will include strength of story and characters and the theatrical resonance of the project – i.e. why does it have to be a big screen project?

 Unsuccessful applicants will be given feedback and advice on other potential sources of funding.

-The pitch workshop will be a 1-day (8 hour) event taking place in London approximately 2 weeks before the formal pitching sessions, led by the Sheffield Documentary Festival’s pitch trainer.
-At this workshop, the six selected pitch teams will be guided as to how to best deliver their 10-minute pitch in Sheffield – how to clearly communicate their story and characters, how to structure their presentations for most impact on the panel, and what audience they expect to interest with their documentary.
+The pitch workshop will be a one-day (eight hour) event taking place at the BFI offices in London approximately two weeks before the formal pitching sessions.
+The workshop will be led by Christina Burnett, Sheffield Documentary Festival’s pitch trainer.
+At this workshop, the six selected pitch teams will be guided as to how to best deliver their seven minute pitch in Sheffield – how to clearly communicate their story and characters, how to structure their presentations for most impact on the panel, and what audience they expect to interest with their documentary.
 They will also be supported in developing the best teaser clips to screen at the pitching session.
 The day will consist of delivering each pitch a number of times, with critique from the trainer and the rest of the group in order to make the pitch presentation iteratively better each time.
-After the workshop each team will have a short time before Sheffield to recut their teaser clips based on feedback received and practice their presentations in order to ensure that the presentation in front of the panel is confident and persuasive.
+After the workshop each team will have a short time to recut their teaser clips based on feedback received and practice their presentations in order to ensure that the presentation in front of the panel is confident and persuasive.

-Sheffield pitching session
+Sheffield pitching session – next pitch dates

-London pitching session
+London pitching session key dates: